 It’s recommended not to prune your Toro Blueberry bushes until they are three years old.
-When it’s time to start the pruning process, make sure to follow the tips in our comprehensive pruning guide.
+For more information, learn all about the blueberry bush pruning process to make sure you’re doing it right!

 Beginner blueberry cultivators often don’t learn about blueberry diseases until it is too late.
 Spraying a fungicidal on bushes is helpful, but it’s also important to learn about common blueberry diseases before they reduce the size of your crop of blueberries.
 For more information on both diseases and how to prevent them, check out our guide here.

 Toro Blueberries are not typically bothered by a large number of pests.
 However, we do recommend using flash tape to scare away birds that want to enjoy your berries for brunch.
 For information about how to identify, eliminate, and deter pests, read our blog post on the 9 common pests you’ll encounter with blueberries.